Project Tracker Template: Free, Simple, & Customizable

 monday.com logo.

-monday.com’s project tracking template shines for project managers handling resources and timelines.
-Each activity has a cost field and timeline bar for balancing financials alongside project execution.
-You can set up groups for each category or project stage, then refine them to show team ownership or assign them to individuals.
+I recommend monday.com’s project tracking template if you’re managing both resources and timelines at once.
+Each activity comes with a cost field and a timeline bar for balancing financials alongside project execution.
+I can set up groups for each project stage or category, then assign them to specific team members or organize them by ownership.

 monday.com project view with activities organized by stage, showing task status, priority, timelines, and associated costs.